thofisch/doc-api/docs/rest.md

 - How to handle security, including HTTP authentication, OAuth2, and API tokens
 - How to handle hypermedia linking
 - How to document your API

-- **_And more..._**
+{>>Anything else?<<}

 ## Before we get Started

 Because REST is an architectural style and not a strict standard, it allows for a lot of flexibly.
 So before jumping straight into designing an API, it can be helpful to think about:

-- target audience (customers, third-party services, or other developers looking to take advantage of your services for their own customers).
+- the target audience, i.e. customers, third-party services, or other developers looking to take advantage of your services for their own customers.
 - ease of life for the consuming developers
 - use cases
 - technologies used